synchronicity-labs/sync-extensions/README.md

 ## Features

-- Video and audio upload and processing
+- **Video and audio upload** - Upload files directly or use URLs
-- AI-powered lipsync generation
+- **Timeline export** - Export video/audio from timeline using in/out points
+- **AI-powered lipsync generation** - Multiple model options with quality/speed tradeoffs
-- Job history and status tracking
+- **Job history and tracking** - View all generations with status and progress
-- Settings and API key management
-- Text-to-speech functionality
+- **Save and insert** - Save outputs to project or insert directly into timeline
+- **Settings management** - Configure API keys, models, and save locations
+- **Text-to-speech** - Generate audio from text with voice cloning support

 ## Supported Applications